 - The teacher is more important than Google, perhaps now more than ever

+Our obligation is to do what is best for students.
 Wettrick makes a compelling case for why our schools should be about the technology:

-We do our students a disservice when we … fail to empower them with the skills and abilities they will need to navigate rough and shifting seas.
+“We do our students a disservice when we … fail to empower them with the skills and abilities they will need to navigate rough and shifting seas.
 We don’t need students who can fill in bubbles on a multiple-choice test; we need students who can create, innovate, connect, and collaborate.
 We need students who can identify and solve complex, real-world problems.
-Changing the way we educate students is not only necessary…it’s a moral imperative.
+Changing the way we educate students is not only necessary…it’s a moral imperative.”